section-engineering-education/engineering-education/content/articles/introduction-to-c/index.md

 ![Clang image example](/engineering-education/introduction-to-c/hero.png)

 ### Introduction

-C is a procedural programming language.
-C is probably the most widely known programming language and Basic language.
-It is used as the reference language for computer science courses and used in competitive programming all over the world, and it's probably the language that people feel difficult when they are starting programming, and this series I will explain everything from ground level to high level
+C is the one of most popular languages.
+C is a practical and basic programming language.
+This "C" is used as a reference for other languages in computer science courses.
+And as per competitive programming, it is also the most preferable language.
+When they starting programming or shifting from another programming language then "C" looks like bit difficult but this series will explain everything from ground level to high level

 ### Table of contents